Celadon: Etymology

 The term "celadon" for the pottery's pale jade-green glaze was coined by European connoisseurs of the wares.
-The most commonly accepted theory is that the term first appeared in France in the 17th century and that it is named after the shepherd Celadon in Honoré d'Urfé's French pastoral romance L'Astrée (1627), who wore pale green ribbons.
+The most commonly accepted theory is that the term first appeared in France in the 17th century and that it is named after the shepherd Celadon in Honoré d'Urfé's pastoral romance L'Astrée (1627), who wore pale green ribbons.
 (D'Urfé, in turn, borrowed his character from Ovid's Metamorphoses V.144.)
 Another theory is that the term is a corruption of the name of Saladin (Salah ad-Din), the Ayyubid Sultan, who in 1171 sent forty pieces of the ceramic to Nur ad-Din Zengi, Sultan of Syria.